Brooks Koepka: PGA Tour

-2019

 On May 19, 2019, Koepka won the 2019 PGA Championship, the first to successfully defend the PGA Championship since Tiger Woods in 2007.
 With his win in this major championship, Koepka regained the #1 position in the Official World Golf Ranking.

-Through the 2019 season, Koepka has made the cut in 92% of the major championships he's entered (22 out of 24).

 On July 28, 2019, Koepka won the WGC-FedEx St. Jude Invitational.
 By doing so, he won $1,745,000 and clinched the season-long Wyndham Rewards Top 10 Challenge and an additional $2,000,000.

 On August 4, 2019, Koepka clinched the season-long Aon Risk Reward Challenge and another $1,000,000 for the 2018–19 season.
 This challenge selects one hole in every participating event and designates it as the Aon Risk Reward hole for that week.
 The challenge rewards the player who has the best two scores from every participating event that a player competes in throughout the season, measured by the lowest average score to par on these holes.

 Koepka won the PGA of America Player of the Year award for the second consecutive year.

 Koepka qualified for the 2019 Presidents Cup but withdrew because of a knee injury and was replaced by Rickie Fowler on November 20, 2019.
 His caddie since 2013 is Ricky Elliott.